kaiou-web/kaiou-web.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            This graduate course focuses on the empirical implications of theoretical models (EITM) methods, current methodological issues that are particular to experimental research, the ethics of experimentation, the practical matters of choosing and motivating subjects, preregistration, and pre-experiment analysis, etc. Moreover, technology and other advances in experimentation have meant that the distance and differences between lab and field experimentation are becoming smaller.
-Researchers working in the lab find themselves doing work in the field and vice-versa.
-Hence, the course will aim to provide training in both types of experimentation---lab and field---with particular emphasis on how lab and fieldwork can complement each other.
-The course also provides students with training in software for experimentation, which can be used in the field, traditional laboratory, and online.
+            This graduate course focuses on the empirical implications of theoretical models (EITM) methods, current methodological issues that are particular to experimental research, the ethics of experimentation, the practical matters of choosing and motivating subjects, preregistration, and pre-experiment analysis, etc.
           </div>
         </div>
       </li>